 Compared to the west side of the Baja Peninsula, the Sea of Cortez has warmer weather and a climate more in line with most people’s expectations of a Mexico vacation on the beach.
 The water is warmer, too, and supports many beautiful tropical fishes.
 Due to the overlap of the temperate and tropical faunal zones, the Sea of Cortez boasts the greatest variety of fishes and marine invertebrates found anywhere along the eastern shore of the Pacific Ocean.
 Many guests on our kayak tours here spend as much time in the water swimming and snorkeling as they do kayaking.

 The Sea of Cortez is one of the last sanctuaries for globally decimated blue whales and fin whales.
 From 12-30 blue whales forage in the Loreto Islands area between January and mid-March each year.
 Other whale species present include: humpback whales, Bryde’s whales, minke whales, orca whales, sperm whales, and many more.
 Our kayaking trip routes in the Sea of Cortez take you to best area for whale watching encounters, a region where scientists are focusing their studies of the whales.
-The scientists have dubbed it the “Blue Triangle” as it is one of the last places on earth where blue whales are reliably found and it is believed to be a calving area for this critically endangered species.
+Whale biologists have dubbed it the “Blue Triangle” as it is one of the last places on earth where blue whales are reliably found and it is believed to be a calving area for this critically endangered species.